A POLICY GUIDELINE FOR SAFE, AFFORDABLE & INTERCONNECTED, COMPLETE COMMUNITIES IN WARD 9

-This list of action steps represents what I believe municipal leadership should be: responsive, grounded in community, and focused on meaningful progress.
+This summary list of action steps represents, what I think, municipal leadership should be: responsive, grounded in community, and focused on meaningful progress.

 I look forward to bringing this vision to life—with your input, your feedback, and your continued engagement.